Confidence distribution

 A simple example of a confidence distribution, that has been broadly used in statistical practice, is a bootstrap distribution.
 The development and interpretation of a bootstrap distribution does not involve any fiducial reasoning; the same is true for the concept of a confidence distribution.
 But the notion of confidence distribution is much broader than that of a bootstrap distribution.
 In particular, recent research suggests that it encompasses and unifies a wide range of examples, from regular parametric cases (including most examples of the classical development of Fisher's fiducial distribution) to bootstrap distributions, p-value functions, normalized likelihood functions and, in some cases, Bayesian priors and Bayesian posteriors.

 Just as a Bayesian posterior distribution contains a wealth of information for any type of Bayesian inference, a confidence distribution contains a wealth of information for constructing almost all types of frequentist inferences, including point estimates, confidence intervals, critical values, statistical power and p-values, among others.
 Some recent developments have highlighted the promising potentials of the CD concept, as an effective inferential tool.

 History

 Neyman (1937) introduced the idea of "confidence" in his seminal paper on confidence intervals which clarified the frequentist repetition property.
 According to Fraser, the seed (idea) of confidence distribution can even be traced back to Bayes (1763) and Fisher (1930).
 Although the phrase seems to first be used in Cox (1958).
 Some researchers view the confidence distribution as "the Neymanian interpretation of Fisher's fiducial distributions", which was "furiously disputed by Fisher".
 It is also believed that these "unproductive disputes" and Fisher's "stubborn insistence" might be the reason that the concept of confidence distribution has been long misconstrued as a fiducial concept and not been fully developed under the frequentist framework.
-Indeed, the confidence distribution is a purely frequentist concept with a purely frequentist interpretation, and it also has ties to Bayesian inference concepts and the fiducial arguments.
+Indeed, the confidence distribution is a purely frequentist concept with a purely frequentist interpretation, although it also has ties to Bayesian and fiducial inference concepts.